 She wanted to try again and tried to make her bed in a row four days at some point – a meaningless feat.
 But in the morning of the fourth day, she even picked up a sock and folded a few clothes across the bedroom after she finished getting it into bed.
 Then she found herself in the kitchen, removed the dirty food from the sink and loaded it into the dishwasher, rearranged the topping was into a closet and stuck an ornamental pig in the counter.

 Later, she explained, “My act of making a bed was a chain of small household activities, and I felt like an adult—a happy, legit adult with a fake bed, a clean sink, and a rejected cupboard.
 I felt like a lady who had drawn herself miraculously from the energy-sucking Bermuda Anarchy Triangle. “

 What is the Domino Effect?

-The Domino Effect states that when a behavior is altered, a chain reaction is triggered and the behavior is changed.
+The Domino Effect states that when a behaviour is altered, a chain reaction is triggered and the behaviour is changed.